 67 Pages Posted: 10 Dec 2016 Last revised: 29 Jul 2019

 Date Written: October 29, 2017

 While some dictators survive through terror, others seem genuinely popular.
-In what we believe is the first global study of political approval in non-democracies, we use the Gallup World Poll’s panel of more than 140 countries between 2006 and 2016 to investigate the drivers of authoritarian leaders’ ratings.
-As in democracies, economic performance matters, and citizens’ economic perceptions, while not perfectly accurate, track objective indicators.
-Dictators also benefit from higher perceived public safety.
-Information manipulation evidently works: governments are more popular where the press is restricted and the Internet censored or not broadly accessible.
-However, ratings fall when citizens recognize censorship.
-As in democracies, executive elections trigger a ratings surge if the leader changes, but—unlike in democracies—reelected autocrats enjoy little or no honeymoon.
-Although repression might inflate approval in extremely brutal regimes, we found no relationship in the non-democracies surveyed, perhaps because outrage offsets fear.
+In what we believe is the first global study of political approval in non-democracies, we use the Gallup World Poll’s panel of more than 140 countries in 2006-16 to investigate the drivers of authoritarian leaders’ ratings.
+We argue that these differ across types of regime.
+As in democracies, economic performance matters in autocracies, and citizens’ economic perceptions, while not perfectly accurate, track objective indicators.
+Dictators also benefit from better perceptions of public safety.
+Approval is higher in non-democracies when media and Internet are restricted covertly, but ratings fall when citizens observe censorship.
+Although in brutal dictatorships repression may increase approval and reticence, in more moderate “informational autocracies” it appears to arouse more outrage than fear.
+In such autocracies, executive elections trigger a ratings surge if the leader changes, but — unlike in democracies — reelected autocrats enjoy at most a limited honeymoon.

 Keywords: Political Economy, Political Approval